 The mission of the CSUN Department of Social Work is to prepare professional social workers to promote the well being of individuals, families and communities in the urban setting.
 Our mission reflects both the universal values of social work “to promote the well being of individuals, families and communities” while reflecting the unique context of California State University Northridge—an urban setting in the heart of the San Fernando Valley, Los Angeles County.
 We offer a unique approach to graduate level social work education because our program specializes in a single concentration: urban family practice.
 This focus offers students the opportunity to learn strategies for working in any urban environment at the micro (individual/family), mezzo (group/community) and macro (policy/societal) levels.

 We are proud to introduce our relatively new program.
-We graduated our 8th class of 184 students in May 2015.
-We offer a two-year and a three-year program including offsite programs.
+We graduated our 9th class of 162 students in May 2016.
+We offer a two-year and a three-year program including online and offsite programs.
 On behalf of all of us, we thank you for visiting our website and welcome your comments and questions.

 Mission Statement and Program Goals